 The new Cass County WTP would utilize the existing GPI intake; however, a new raw water pipeline would tie into the existing GPI raw water pipeline upstream of the GPI pre-chlorination system to avoid the TTHM and HAA5 issues due to the high concentration of chlorine injected at that point in the system.
-This new raw water line would run parallel to the existing GPI raw water line and then south to the proposed new Cass County WTP (as shown in Figure 6-10); chloramines are proposed for disinfection at the upstream connection point.
+This new raw water line would run parallel to the existing GPI raw water line and then south to the proposed new Cass County WTP (as shown in Figure 6-10); chloramines are proposed for disinfection at the upstream connection point on the proposed 16-inch raw water line.